bluesnap/bluesnap-android-int/README.md

 * Otherwise - not successful

 An `SdkResult` instance holds the purchase details (for BluesnapCheckoutActivity and BluesnapCreatePaymentActivity), such as the purchase amount and currency, whether the transaction involved a returning shopper, and whether the shopper paid via card or PayPal.
-In case of BluesnapChosenPaymentMethodActivity, you get the chosen PM details as well as teh chose PM itself.
+In case of BluesnapChosenPaymentMethodActivity, you get the chosen PM details as well as the chosen PM itself.

 For credit card transactions, the card last four digits, card type, and shopper name will be included.
 For PayPal transactions, the PayPal transaction ID will be included.